replit/kaboom/doc/25-platformer.md

 		play("powerup")
 	})
 ```

-The `onHeadButt()` function checks whether the layer collides with the prize object from the top, in which case it will spawn an apple if it has not already done so.
+The `onHeadButt()` function checks whether the player collides with the prize object from the top, in which case it will spawn an apple if it has not already done so.

 If the player collides with the "apple" object, it will grow bigger and the apple will be destroyed or "eaten" by the player.
 The `biggify()` component is the one we defined earlier in the tutorial inside the `big()` component function.

 Add the following code below the "apple" collision function:

 ```javascript
 	let coinPitch = 0